Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says when to use this tool vs alternatives: 'Use to check if file hash is known malware; use ioc_lookup for auto-detection of all IOC types.'
-Also mentions companion tools for other use cases.
+The description provides explicit guidance: 'Use to check if file hash is known malware; use ioc_lookup for auto-detection of all IOC types.'
+It also lists companion tools with their purposes, giving clear when-to-use and when-not-to-use context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.